iyedb/pyside_HNReader/README.md

 - mako template engine
 - lxml

-For the moment runs is a terminal with 'python hnreader.py'
+Run in a terminal with 'python hnreader.py'